-The blocking of the function causes an HMI display event and a time-stamped blocking event with information of the startup frequency values.
+The blocking of the function causes an HMI display event and a-time stamped blocking event with information of the impedance values.

-The blocking signal can also be tested in the commissioning phase by a software switch signal when the relay's testing mode "Enable stage forcing" is activated ($General \rightarrow Device$).
+The blocking signal can also be tested in the commissioning phase by a software switch signal when the relay's testing mode "Enable stage forcing" is activated (General \rightarrow Device).